amrtsg/amrtsg/README.md

 Welcome to my GitHub, I have created repositories for projects that I have been working on for fun!
 Take a look around!

-- 🔭 I’m currently developing a 3D Game engine using C++
+- 🔭 I’m currently working on a 3D Graphics engine using C++ & OpenGL
 - 🌱 I’m currently learning Computer Graphics

 Let me know if you find any mistakes in my projects, or if I can improve on anything!